Sports bra

 A sports bra is a bra that provides support to the breasts during physical exercise.
 Sturdier than typical bras, they minimize breast movement and alleviate discomfort.
 Many women wear sports bras to reduce pain and physical discomfort caused by breast movement during exercise.
 Some sports bras are designed to be worn as outerwear during exercise such as running.
 There are also sports bras with extra padding for exercises that involve some kind of trauma to the breasts.

 The sports bra was deemed a serious innovation which gave women the confidence and comfort to play sports, which came with a revolution in women's sport.
-In 2022 its inventors, Lisa Lindahl, Polly Smith, and Hinda Miller (formerly Hinda Schreiber), were admitted to the US National Inventors Hall of Fame.
+In 2022 its inventors, Lisa Lindahl, Polly Smith, and Hinda Miller (née Schreiber), were admitted to the US National Inventors Hall of Fame.

 History

 The first commercially available sports bra was the "Free Swing Tennis Bra" introduced by Glamorise Foundations, Inc. in 1975.